Insecticides For Swimming Pools & Where To Buy

 Treatment

-Getting rid of Waterbugs is quite a simple process because you mainly have to eliminate the algae that are accumulating in your pool.
-When algae are not around, waterbugs will just fly away.
+Getting rid of Waterbugs is quite a simple process because you mainly have to eliminate the algae that is accumulating in your pool.
+When algae is not around, waterbugs will just fly away.
 Use an algaecide meant for pools and then keep up with regular cleaning of your pool.
 For an extra measure to keep waterbugs from seeking your pool, apply Supreme IT Insecticide around your yard, being careful not to apply the product directly to the pool.

 Remember that you must read all the product labels and follow the application instructions on these labels, and stay safe by wearing personal protective equipment (PPE).